awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos-connecting.md

 # Connecting to PostgreSQL with Kerberos authentication<a name="postgresql-kerberos-connecting"></a>

-You can connect to PostgreSQL with Kerberos authentication with the pgAdmin interface or with a command line interface such as psql\.
+You can connect to PostgreSQL with Kerberos authentication with the pgAdmin interface or with a command\-line interface such as psql\.
 For more information about connecting, see   [Connecting to an Amazon Aurora PostgreSQL DB cluster](Aurora.Connecting.md#Aurora.Connecting.AuroraPostgreSQL)\.

 ## pgAdmin<a name="collapsible-section-pgAdmin"></a>